gmacario/gmacario.github.io/_drafts/notes-from-cyanogenmod-workshop-at-it-droidcon-2015.md

 Then logout from the container and launch `./run.sh` again to make sure the environment variables are set correctly.

+### Using the Android SDK

+You should have the `android` command in PATH, therefore you may do the following:

+Get help

+    $ android --help

+List remote SDK repository

+    $ android list sdk

+Update the SDK specified

+    $ android update sdk --no-ui --filter 1,2,5

+You must read and accept the license by typing "y", then the download will start.

 <!-- EOF -->